ottomattas/ottomattas/README.md

 2013 - 2015
 - [Ekspress Grupp](https://www.egrupp.ee/en/), Site Reliability Engineer
-- Focused on the maintance and upkeep of web services for the largest media corporation in the Baltics.
+- Focused on the maintenance and upkeep of web services for the largest media corporation in the Baltics.
 - I did CCNA level networking for a combination of hardware from HP and Cisco.
 - As the person with the driver's license, I got to take the lead in the data centers.